-C{avg} mean CEMS value RM{avg} mean reference method value
+Cavg mean CEMS value

+RM{avg} mean reference method value

-CC confidence coefficient from Equation 2-5 of Performance Specification 2 in Appendix B of 40 CFR Part 60
+CC confidence coefficient from Equation 2-5 of Performance Specification 2 in Appendix B of 40 CFR Part 60 1 Relative Accuracy Performance as determined using the average RM value in the denominator of 40CFR60, Appendix A, Performance Specification 2, Eq.
+2-6

-The preceding Hg concentration RA results for Unit 1 meet the standard 20% RA criteria, while the results for both units meet the alternative RA requirements of less than or equal to 0.5 μ g/scm difference between the mean RM and CEMs measurements, plus the confidence coefficient.
-To be consistent with the USEPA's Emission Collection Monitoring Plan System (ECMPS) reporting instructions1, the above Hg CEMS values, as well as the RM values have been rounded to the nearest 0.1 μ g/scm before evaluating the RA.
-Unrounded Hg CEMS and RM values are also presented in Appendices B1 and B2.
+The preceding Hg concentration RA results for Unit 3 meet the alternate performance requirements of less than or equal to 0.5 μ g/scm difference between the mean RM and CEMs measurements, plus the confidence coefficient.
+To be consistent with the USEPA's Emission Collection Monitoring Plan System (ECMPS) reporting instructions[†], the above Hg CEMS values, as well as the RM values have been rounded to the nearest 0.1 μ g/scm before evaluating the RA.
+Unrounded Hg CEMS and RM values are presented in Appendix B.

-Sample calculations are presented in Appendix A. Detailed results are presented in Appendices B1 for Unit 1 and B2 for Unit 2.
-Laboratory data is presented in Appendices C1 and C2.
-Boiler operating data and supporting information are provided in Appendices D1 and D2.
-Quality assurance data is presented in Appendix E.
+Sample calculations are presented in Appendix A. Detailed results are presented in Appendix B. Laboratory data is presented in Appendix C. Boiler operating data and supporting information are provided in Appendix D. Quality assurance data is presented in Appendix E.